-This year, MUN2 is dedicated to organizing and publishing The Sundial magazine.
+This year, the MUN class — containing 32 students — is focused on being great chairs, organizing Pal Socials for ASFM, and creating The Sundial magazine.
 This academic publication is included in the IMMUNS delegate packet which promotes awareness of several viewpoints about the world at large.
 Through The Sundial, we hope to foster critical thought and assist delegates in educating those in their communities.
-This year's magazine focuses on growth, change, and the constantly evolving world.
-The magazine's theme this year is Time Capsule, this year will look 20 years into the past and 20 years into the future to celebrate the 20th IMMUNS anniversary and offer a wide range of global perspectives.
+Additionally, MUN students are encouraged to participate in chair training and several in-houses to prepare for IMMUNS, ensuring ready and well-rounded chairs.

 Our MUN Club comprises 56 hard-working 6th, 7th, 8th, and 9th-grade students ready to participate in MUN events such as in-house to gain the skills they need to move forward in the MUN class.
 Secretariat aims to help these students learn how to research complex topics, write position papers, debate, and participate in MUN simulations through workshops, sessions, meetings, and other activities.